Playboy: Jennifer Saginor

 Jennifer Saginor, author of her memoir Playground: A Childhood Lost Inside the Playboy Mansion, experienced the infamous Playboy mansion at the age of six years old for the first time.
 Her father, Mark Saginor, was Hugh Hefner's physician, otherwise known as "Dr. Feelgood".
-Dr. Saginor was the primary reason that Jennifer was introduced to the mansion at such a young age due to his residency there.
-While her parents were still together, Jennifer and her sister would spend a good amount of time at the mansion with their father, having a plethora of adult experiences sprung on them at a young age.
+Dr. Saginor was the primary reason that Saginor was introduced to the mansion at such a young age due to his residency there.
+While her parents were still together, Saginor and her sister would spend a good amount of time at the mansion with their father, having a plethora of adult experiences sprung on them at a young age.
 Her mother fought, trying to prevent her daughters from stepping foot into that mansion.
 She went as far as getting a divorce with "Dr. Feelgood", hoping for full custody, as well as court orders.

-After Jennifer's parents' divorce, Dr. Saginor spent significantly more time at the mansion than prior, bringing his children along with him.
-No matter how often her mother would forbid them from going, Jennifer would lie about her whereabouts to spend time at the "playhouse".
-Jennifer yearned for her father's love and affection, so, she would insist on going to the mansion with him.
-Unfortunately for Jennifer, this would lead to years of processing her broken childhood, which she is continuing to work on in present times.
+After Saginor's parents' divorce, Dr. Saginor spent significantly more time at the mansion than prior, bringing his children along with him.
+No matter how often her mother would forbid them from going, Saginor would lie about her whereabouts to spend time at the "playhouse".
+Saginor yearned for her father's love and affection, so, she would insist on going to the mansion with him.
+Unfortunately for Saginor, this would lead to years of processing her broken childhood, which she is continuing to work on in present times.